Historical Dictionaries series

-The Historical Dictionaries are a series of encyclopedic dictionaries published by Rowman & Littlefield that runs to hundreds of volumes.
+The Historical Dictionaries are a series of historical dictionaries published by Rowman & Littlefield that runs to hundreds of volumes.
 The first volumes in the series were published by Scarecrow Press from 1967 and were organised by country and continent, but the series has since expanded into a wide range of cultural and political topics.
 The dictionaries are arranged using a common structure and most have a single author.
 They seek to provide the historical context for current events.

 Background

 Scarecrow Press was founded by Ralph R. Shaw in 1950 to show that scholarly books could be published on a tight budget.
 One of its editors described it as a "bare-bones, quick-turnaround publisher which produced books for librarians and scholars.
 There were no book jackets, the covers were fairly ordinary, and the typesetting was not justified."

 History

 The first books in the Historical Dictionary series were Latin American country volumes published in 1967.
 African and Asian countries followed in the 1970s, and lastly, European and Oceanic countries.
 Later the series expanded into areas such as culture, religion, and political philosophy.
 There is a complementary series of Area Bibliographies.

 Most of the dictionaries have a single author, a practice described as "highly unusual" in dictionary compilation, and Jon Woronoff, editor of the Asian series, has described the difficulty of finding suitable authors for some of the smaller countries, which meant that the African series, for instance, took 25 years to complete.
 Once published, however, the volumes on the difficult countries potentially had more impact than those for which similar works already existed.

 The Scarecrow Press imprint was subsequently owned by Grolier and is now owned by Rowman & Littlefield.
 Selected volumes in the series are available in paperback as "A to Z Guides".